-A regulator mounted to the rear of the alternator controls the output of electricity in relation to the demand (a low battery will need more voltage than one that simply needs to be kept topped up.)
+At the rear of the alternator sits a regulator, which controls the output of electricity in relation to the demand (a low battery will need more voltage than one that simply needs to be kept topped up.)

-Without a regulator the battery would be overcharged, causing it to overheat and potentially be damaged in the process.
+A regulator also stops the battery becoming overcharged, which would cause it to overheat and be damaged.

-On some alternators, particularly on newer cars, the regulator operates as a simple on-off switch and the actual output is controlled by the engine's ECU, or PCM (power control module).
-These are more capable of accurately meeting the batteries needs, and as a result are more efficient.
+On newer vehicles, the regulator operates as a simple on-off switch and the actual output is controlled by the engine's ECU, or PCM (power control module).
+These are more capable of accurately meeting the battery's needs, and as a result are more efficient.

 Accessing the alternator is generally simple on older vehicles, but on newer cars where the engine bays are more tightly packed, it may well be buried deep within a host of other components.

-Locate it by finding the drive belt (sometimes called a serpentine belt) which is also likely to be connected to the crankshaft (the big pulley at the bottom of the engine), power steering pump, and water pump.
+You can find it by locating the drive belt (sometimes called a serpentine belt) which is also likely to be connected to the crankshaft (the big pulley at the bottom of the engine), power steering pump, and water pump.

 For more detailed instructions on alternator replacement direct from the Haynes manual, click here.